-To clarify, open area land uses are parcels of land that do not have any structures or buildings on them, and are often vegetated with mature plantings.
-Undeveloped lands are lands that do not have any buildings on it, however, they do not necessary have vegetation located on it (can contain pavement).
-Vacant lands are those that are currently not used by a particular land use.
+To clarify, open area land uses are parcels of land that do not have any structures or buildings on them, and may be vegetated with mature plantings.
+Undeveloped lands are lands that have not been modified for a specific use.
+Undeveloped lands may be vegetated or be vacant, however, lands used for agricultural or fill placement are considered "developed".
+Vacant lands are those that are currently not used by a particular land use, although they may be developed and may contain improvements such as asphalt paving or utilities.